 Intract Australia is proud to be sponsoring the junior teams of the Darwin Buffaloes Football Club in the 2017/18 footy season in the Northern Territory.

-Intract continue to be heavily involved with the junior teams hoping to help develop and pave the way for a new group of talented young men and women to achieve their dreams.
+Intract were heavily involved with the junior teams hoping to help develop and pave the way for a new group of talented young men and women to achieve their dreams.